dienha93/maven-actions/README.md

    - Ensure pom.xml files are committed to repository
    - Check that working-directory is set correctly

-2. **Test Results Not Published**
+2. **Java Version Issues**
+   - Use `force-install: true` to force Java installation
-   - Verify `publish-test-results` is set to `true`
+   - Verify the Java distribution is available for your version
-   - Ensure tests are actually running (not skipped)

-3. **Security Scan Failures**
+3. **Maven Operation Failures**
-   - Check SNYK_TOKEN is properly configured
-   - Verify network access to security scanning services

-4. **Deployment Failures**
-   - Validate deployment credentials
-   - Check repository URL and permissions
+   - Check Maven logs in the action output
+   - Verify all required dependencies are available
-   - Ensure artifacts are generated before deployment
+   - Ensure proper Maven settings configuration

 ### Debug Mode